 A doctor is likely to recommend lifestyle changes such as quitting smoking, changing eating habits and engaging in regular exercise.
 This may present a significant barrier if an individual is only learning about cardiovascular disease in later life.
 Introducing changes to diet and lifestyle at any age may be challenging so individuals may need the support of their family to implement these important changes.

 Effects On Caregivers And Families

 Family members have a key role to play in supporting individuals with CAD.
-Medical professionals may highlight the importance of lifestyle changes, but it is a the spouse/partner and family members who have the opportunity to influence an individual’s choices on a regular basis.
-Unfortunately, family may also feel indirectly responsible for the health of the person which may put strain on the relationship.
+Medical professionals may highlight the importance of lifestyle changes, and family members and the individual can work together to enact these changes.

-Alongside these concerns is the stress and worry that naturally accompanies an illness within the family.
-As a caregiver, taking care of one’s own wellbeing is important.
+Alongside these concerns is the stress that naturally accompanies an illness within the family.
+As a caregiver, taking care of one’s own well-being is important.
 Caregivers may want to consider exploring the Family Care Navigator for support and additional resources available within each state.

 Learning More About The Disease

-Family members of an individual with CAD may have many questions.
-However, it may be difficult to know what to ask to better understand the disease and its implications for the person who has it.
+Family members of an individual with CAD may have many questions, and it may be difficult to know what to ask to better understand the disease and its implications for the person who has it.

 Below are some questions suggested by Cardio Smart that are worth discussing with an individual’s care provider.